Gracerosen/javascript-intro/README.md

-Numbers (primitive data type. incorporates the set of all integers and floating point numbers.)
+<strong>Numbers</strong> (primitive data type. incorporates the set of all integers and floating point numbers.)

 let amount = 6;
 let price = 4.99;

-String .length - The .length property of a string returns the number of characters that make up the string.
+<strong>String .length</strong> - The .length property of a string returns the number of characters that make up the string.

 let message = 'good nite';
 console.log(message.length);